Vyxal/Vyxal/README.md

 This is my chance to make things right - to refactor Vyxal in a way that is clean, maintainable and less messy.
 This time, it'll be built by the community.

-My own personal hopes for this project are:
+My personal hopes for this project are:

 - that communication is clear among contributors
 - that the fires of v2.5.3 are put out